THE OAKLEIGH FOREST CIVIC ASSOCIATION, INC.

 Election, Duties, and Powers

 - The executive power of this Association shall be vested in a Board of Directors, which shall consist of at least eleven (11) members, all of whom must be voting members of the Association.
-The Board of Directors shall consist of the President, Vice President, Secretary, Treasurer, the immediate Past President (if this person wishes and is eligible to serve), four Directors (at large), the Waterfront Director, the Pool Director, the Grounds Director, and a Garden Club Director.
+Per Article III above, each household may have one person over eighteen years of age as part of the Board of Directors.
+The Board of Directors shall consist of the President, President-Elect, Vice President, Secretary, Treasurer, the immediate Past President (if this person wishes and is eligible to serve), four Directors (at large), the Waterfront Director, the Pool Director and the Grounds Director.

 - Any officer or member of the Board of Directors who ceases to be a member of the Association or who has been absent without excuse for three consecutive announced meetings of the Board of Directors shall be deemed to have resigned and may be replaced.